 We are SO grateful for the many Catholic homeschool curriculum programs there are today.
 There are so many lesson plan shortcuts and improvements that did not exist at the turn of the century (2000).

-It is so much easier to teach children the Roman Catholic beliefs at home than it ever used to be.
+It is so much easier to teach children the Roman Catholic beliefs at home than it ever used to be because there are online versions of

 When we started homeschooling we looked for the resources that taught the Baltimore Catechism and used the Douay-Rheims Bible.
 You'll find that they're so easy to trust.
 They are the kind of Roman Catholic books that teach the Faith as it has lasted for 2000 years.